Macros

 Note

 Currently, the ability reference symbol (%) does not auto-complete at this time like the attribute reference symbol (@) or macro reference symbol (#) do.
-You must type the entire thing yourself.
+You need to manually type the entire command.

 Example